A Primer on Mediation

 Whether you want to avoid court because it will take too long, it costs too much, or you simply don’t believe in suing, Jon can still help you obtain a fair recovery.

 Jon’s experience with negotiating and advocating for his client in a mediation setting proves very helpful to maximizing the recovery that he gets for his clients.
-Ostroff Injury Law has the experience necessary to effectively mediate a settlement, and insurance companies know it.
+Ostroff Godshall Injury and Accident Lawyers has the experience necessary to effectively mediate a settlement, and insurance companies know it.
 Jon successfully settles more than 80% of his clients’ accident cases without ever suing the insurance company.
 Contact Jon Ostroff today to talk about settlement options that may be right for you.